Overview

 What is the difference between customer feedback analytics and customer experience analytics?

-Customer feedback analytics focuses specifically on the analysis of direct and indirect feedback signals from customers.
-Customer experience analytics is a broader discipline that also includes operational data, journey mapping, and the connection of feedback insights to business outcomes.
+Customer feedback analytics focuses specifically on the analysis of direct and indirect feedback signals from customers, such as reviews, surveys, and contact center transcripts.
+Customer experience analytics is a broader discipline that also includes operational data, behavioral data, journey mapping, and the connection of feedback insights to business outcomes like churn and revenue.
+Feedback analytics is one layer within the broader CX analytics function.

 What types of feedback are included in customer feedback analytics?